jquiros07/cloud-pizza/README.md

     </code></pre>

 ## Deployment
-- Configure the AWS CLI with acccess credentials, if this already set skip these steps.
+- Configure the AWS CLI with acccess credentials.
+If this is already set, skip these steps.
 - Execute "aws configure"
     <pre><code>
     aws configure
     </code></pre>
 - Next, enter the data requested.
-- That done the AWS CLI will save these values in a configuration file.
+- With that done, the AWS CLI will save these values in a configuration file.
 - To verify success execute "aws sts get-caller-identity".
-It outputs the IAM user data use in the credentials.
+It outputs the IAM user data use in the credentials, keep the value of the "Account" output for next step.
     <pre><code>
     aws sts get-caller-identity
     </code></pre>